Hit-and-Run Driver Injures Bicyclist

 But even if you drive safely, you might someday be in an accident.
 And we can’t overstate the importance of staying at the scene.
 We implore drivers in any accident situation to put the safety and welfare of others above their own interests, and always, always remain at the scene and make sure no one is hurt.

 The hit-and-run driver must be held civilly and criminally responsible for his actions.
-And Ingersoll may be well advised to contact a reputed Oregon personal injury attorney with experience in hit-and-run crashes who will fight for the justice and compensation that they deserve.
-At Shulman DuBois, we believe that what happened in this crash is simply unacceptable; we are committed to making sure that hit-and-run drivers are held accountable for their actions and that both victims and families receive the compensation they deserve.
+And Ingersoll may be well advised to contact a reputed Portland hit-and-run accident attorney with experience in hit-and-run crashes who will fight for the justice and compensation that they deserve.
+At DuBois Law Group, we believe that what happened in this crash is simply unacceptable; we are committed to making sure that hit-and-run drivers are held accountable for their actions and that both victims and families receive the compensation they deserve.